 - A short arc in Chuck's fourth season involved a Belgian crime lord named....The Belgian.

-- Cordon (2014) in which the country is ravaged by a viral plague.
+- Cordon (2014) in which the country is ravaged by a viral plague and part of central Antwerp is sealed off after a virus outbreak.
 As with Salamander, fears about the fragility of Belgium and how easily it could break up along ethnic and language lines are dramatized, this time through the metaphor of a killer plague.

 - In Monty Python's Flying Circus, there's a sketch called "Prejudice", which features a TV show that's about insulting all kinds of minorities.
 The host announces the results of a competition where the audience was asked to find a derogatory term for the Belgians.
 The winning entries are in order: the Sprouts, the Phlegms and Miserable Fat Belgian Bastards.